monishar123/horror-movie-political-analysis/README.md

 bash
 Copy code
 .venv\Scripts\activate
-Install Required Libraries
+Install Dependencies
-Install the necessary Python packages:
+Install the required Python libraries:

 bash
 Copy code
 pip install -r requirements.txt
-Step 2: Preparing the Project
-Add Your API Key
+Step 3: Add API Key
-If the project uses an API (like TMDB), you need an API key:
+If the project requires an API key (e.g., TMDB API), you’ll need to set it up:

 Create a file named .env in the project folder.
-Add this line:
-makefile
+Add the following line to the file: makefile
 Copy code
 TMDB_API_KEY=your_api_key_here
 Replace your_api_key_here with your actual API key.
-Verify the Setup
-Ensure the virtual environment is active, and all dependencies are installed.

-Step 3: Running the Project
+Step 4: Run the Analysis
-Analyze the Data
+Execute the Script
-Run the analysis script to process the data and generate outputs:
+Run the main analysis script:

 bash
 Copy code
 python analyze_data.py
 Review the Outputs

-The script will generate:
+Graphs will be generated showing:

-Graphs showing the number of movies released per year and political events categorized by type.
+The number of horror movies released per year.
+Political events categorized by crisis type.
-Debug information in the terminal, such as dataset previews (movies_df and political_df).
+Debug outputs in the terminal will show previews of the datasets and any issues detected.
-Adjust If Needed
-If any errors appear (e.g., missing columns or data issues), update the script to match the dataset structure.

-Step 4: Testing the Project
+Step 5: Test the Project
-Unit Testing
+Run Unit Tests
-Test specific parts of the project with:
+Test individual components using:

 bash
 Copy code
 pytest tests/
-Integration Testing
-Run the main script again to ensure all parts work together:
+Verify Outputs
+Check that the script processes data correctly, including movie release years and political event categorizations.

+Manually Review
+Review debug outputs for any missing data or errors.

+Step 6: Wrap Up
+Deactivate the Environment
+When finished, deactivate the virtual environment:

 bash
 Copy code
-python analyze_data.py
-Performance Check
-Check how long the script takes to run:

-bash
-Copy code
-time python analyze_data.py
-Step 5: Wrap Up
-Deactivate the Virtual Environment
-When finished, deactivate the environment:

-bash
-Copy code
 deactivate
 Explore and Share
-Use the graphs and analysis as teaching tools.
-Feel free to share feedback or suggestions to improve the project.
+Use the graphs and insights for class discussions or assignments.
+Feel free to provide feedback or suggestions for improvements via the GitHub repository.

-### Movies by Crisis and Year

-### Description
-This stacked bar chart shows the number of horror movies released each year and their correlation with various crisis types.
-Each bar represents a year, while the segments within each bar correspond to different types of crises (e.g., Cold War, Civil Rights, Technology).

 ### Key Insights
 - The chart highlights peaks in horror movie production during certain crises, suggesting that societal anxieties may drive creative narratives within the genre.